dougalstanton/rpg/_reports/we-deal-in-lead-bessie-bien.md.md

   image: /assets/images/sarah-lachise-88vFFj0xXxk-unsplash.jpg
   caption: "Photo: [Sarah Lachise](https://unsplash.com/photos/brown-wooden-house-under-white-clouds-88vFFj0xXxk)"
 ---
-Here I'm having a shot at an OSR/NSR system that was included with the _Solo but not Alone 4_ bundle on Itch.io.
+Here I'm having a shot at [We Deal In Lead](https://byodinsbeardrpg.itch.io/we-deal-in-lead), an OSR/NSR system that was included with the _Solo but not Alone 4_ bundle on Itch.io.
 Most of the items in a bundle like that fall heavily into the "three prompts to daydream about" so it's good to have an actual game to play.

 A simple 2d6 oracle is included for yes/no questions and a more complex one for open-ended inspirations.
 Most of the oracle checks I've noted in-text and only the larger mechanical asides have been boxed off.
 Anything marked `XXX(N)` is a save and the number I rolled in brackets, so `STR(14)` is a Strength save where I rolled a 14.
 In all cases I'm trying to roll _under_ the relevant Attribute.